Range Map

 Key Features for GA Buyers

 • Exceptional speed.
-183 knots at 75% power from a 285 HP IO-520-A. Faster than contemporary V-tail Bonanzas and roughly 10 knots ahead of the Cessna 210 Centurion of the same era.
+183 knots at 75% power from a 285 HP IO-520-A, genuinely fast for a normally-aspirated four-seat retractable of the era.

 • Steel-tube structure.
 The fuselage and wing carry-through are framed in 4130 chrome-moly steel running from firewall to aft cabin and crosswise through the gear attachment points.
 This structure is credited with the type’s outstanding accident survivability record.

 • Safety record.
-Arguably the best of any comparable GA single.
-No recorded gear-up landings, no loss-of-control on rollout, no VFR-into-IMC across 35 years of fleet history.
+An unusually clean fleet accident record: no recorded gear-up landings, no loss-of-control on rollout, and no VFR-into-IMC across 35 years of fleet history.

 • Wraparound cabin windows.
 Near-360-degree visibility from a raised canopy section; a distinctive and practical design feature.